 Friedrich-Ludwig-Jahn Sportpark

 A special stadium in the district Prenzlauer Berg, almost directly against the Berlin Wall, but still in former East Berlin.
-On this place Hertha played matches already in the 19th century, when the current stadium wasn't built yet.
-It has been built in the days of the GDR, and feels very Eastern European.
-In recent years Hertha played its qualifying rounds of the Europa League, as an alternative for the giant Olympiastadion.
-This stadium is also very much used: by Viktoria Berlin in the 3.
-Liga, and for high risk-matches of the infamous BFC Dynamo.
+In this place, Hertha already played matches in the 19th century, when the current stadium wasn't built yet.
+It was built in the days of the GDR and feels very Eastern European.
+In recent years Hertha played its qualifying rounds of the Europa League here, as an alternative for the giant Olympiastadion.
+The stadium is regularly used still as the home ground of Viktoria Berlin who played in the 3.
+Liga and for high-risk matches of the infamous BFC Dynamo.

 Sportring Wedding - Hanne Sobek Sportanlage

-Between 1986 and 1988 Hertha BSC hit the rock bottom of the club: Die Alte Dame had to go back to non-league football.
+Between 1986 and 1988 Hertha BSC hit rock bottom: Die Alte Dame had to go back to non-league football.
 Almost no one came to their matches anymore, so Hertha played at the Sportring Wedding.
-The pitch at the Osloer Straße 42 (when entering, the one on your left) is still being used as an amateur pitch.
+The pitch on the Osloer Straße 42 (when entering, the one on your left) is still being used as an amateur pitch.

-Because of the low occupancy compared to other Bundesliga clubs it's relatively very easy to get tickets at Hertha BSC.
-Also for top games against Bayern Munich, Borussia Dortmund or Union Berlin tickets aren't usually a problem, if you just be sure to buy them as soon as the sale starts.
-You buy them on the official website of Hertha BSC.
+It's relatively easy to get tickets for Hertha BSC.
+Even for top matches against Bayern Munich, Borussia Dortmund or Union Berlin, it shouldn't be a problem, if you buy them as soon as the ticket sales go live.
+You can buy tickets on the club's official website.

 How to get there

-The stadium is located in the district of Berlin-Westend en is goed reachable by car via the B2, where you follow the signs to the Olympia Park.
-With the public transport you can both take the U-Bahn and the S-Bahn to station Olympiastadion.
+The stadium is located in the district of Berlin-Westend and is well accessible by car via the B2, where you follow the signs to Olympia Park.
+By public transport, you can both take the U-Bahn and the S-Bahn to the station Olympiastadion.
 Please note, these are two different stations, both on a five minute walk from the stadium.

 Images: Shutterstock, BSR Agency